BIDS-numpy/numpy-paper/letters/editor-response.md

 ### Referee 2

 We addressed the two recommendations made by referee 2: we added more background on linear algebra libraries and random number generation in the supplemental material.
-We didn't mention masked arrays as that is a feature we are potentially changing in the near future and wanted to avoid having this articel quickly becoming out-of-date.
+We didn't mention masked arrays as that is a feature we are potentially changing in the near future and wanted to avoid having this article quickly becoming out-of-date.

 \textbf{Linear Algebra.}
-We expanded the list of linear algebra functionality provided by NumPy, referenced LAPACK, and added a sentence about open source software that preceeded LAPACK.
+We expanded the list of linear algebra functionality provided by NumPy, referenced LAPACK, and added a sentence about open source software that preceded LAPACK.

 \textbf{Random Numbers.}
 Added text mentioning the three new bit generators we recently added support for